hss01248/-simple-file-downloder/README.md

                 .url(url)
   							....
   							.callback();
-//with callback() called , the download begain start with a 20 thread pool, which can be change by:
+//with callback() called , the download begain start with a 20 thread pool(when set async, which is default in android), which can be change by:

 OkhttpDownloadUtil.setThreadCount(int threadCount)
 ```